SillyFreak/typst-alexandria/docs/manual.typ

 Here is a rendered example of using this approach.
 You can see how the single call to #ref-fn("load-bibliography()") results in the entries using distinct numbers.

 Note how all references are rendered once, although in a different presentation from usual.
 This is generally a requirement for citations being able to refer to their corresponding reference's label.
-In this particular case, this is not a concern since there are no citations and references were rendered due to the `full` option, but in general this is a concern.
+In this particular case, this is not a concern since there are no citations and references were rendered due to the #ref-fn("load-bibliography.full") option, but in general this is a concern.

 #[
   #import alexandria: *